fobiasmog/good_night/README.md

 What's if code will grow?
 We'll move business logic to Services, complicated queries to Queries, and add some Serializers for formatting json

+**important**
+Because I didn't implement user auth, I assume, that in real API we'll use some JWT tokens.
+But right now, for simplifications, with every API call, we need to use the parameter `auth_user_id` with the User.id value

 ## Models
 * Users
 * UserFriends